hutnikus/linux_scripts/setup_notes.md

 ## Wayland
 to enable wayland on pop_os, you need to edit `/etc/gdm3/custom.conf` and change WaylandEnable=true then restart the service `sudo systemctl restart gdm3`

+-> to get rid of phantom windows, disable the "desktop icons" extension in extension manager